 Here's the main takeaway about private browsing: If you don't download the browser itself, it's probably not secure.
-Adding a Chrome add-on or using a private search engine like those mentioned below help, but you could still be exposing your private company data.
-The Tor Browser makes sure that is not possible.
-Completely anonymous, the Tor Browser uses a distributed network to anonymize your IP address.
-A downside is that this browser is not as compatible with or as reliable as Google Chrome or Mozilla Firefox.
+Adding a Chrome add-on or using a private search engine like the ones mentioned below help, but you could still be exposing your company's private data.
+Tor Browser makes sure that is not possible.
+Tor Browser uses a distributed network to anonymize your IP address.
+A downside of Tor, however, is that it is not as compatible with or as reliable as Google Chrome or Mozilla Firefox.

-Another issue that could prevent you from securely downloading the Tor Browser is censorship rules in your location.
-If you cannot download it through the provided website links, an error message pops up, stating "Tor is censored in my country."
+Censorship rules can also prevent you from securely downloading Tor Browser, depending on where you are located.
+If you cannot download Tor through the provided website links, an error message pops up, stating "Tor is censored in my country."
 Another potential issue with download errors is an incorrect system clock.
-Set the clock correctly to fix this issue, and get started on this popular and secure search engine.
+Set the clock correctly to fix this issue, and get started using this popular and secure search engine.

 2. Epic Privacy Browser

 An alternative to Tor, Epic Privacy Browser is secure because it uses a private VPN, or virtual private network (which has servers in eight countries).
-This is significant because the Epic browser provides free VPN access.
-The company claims that as many as 600 trackers are blocked with this browser in a typical session.
+This is significant because Epic provides free VPN access.
+The company claims that Epic blocks as many as 600 trackers in a typical session.
 Epic blocks all ads, trackers, saved sessions and your IP address to ensure your activity on the web is secure.

 Epic is available on Mac, Windows and Android systems for one-click download.
-One of the concerns with Epic is that the host is unknown and outside the United States.
-And although the browser is advertised as secure, there is a possibility that user data will be compromised.
+One concern with Epic, though, is that the host is unknown and is based outside the United States.
+And although the browser is advertised as secure, there is a possibility that user data can be compromised.

-Unlike the safe modes in other browsers (which don't track searches locally but do track them in the cloud), DuckDuckGo doesn't track anything, making it more secure.
+Unlike the safe modes in other browsers (which don't track searches locally but do track them in the cloud), DuckDuckGo doesn't track anything.
 And unlike most privacy programs, DuckDuckGo doesn't require the user to download a new search engine.
 Instead, users enter a private browsing mode that blocks phishing and tracking attempts.
 The add-on is free to install and ready for secure browsing immediately.

-A secure search engine that also has a "green computing" angle, Ecosia adds extra security because it does not sell your search results to third parties or use trackers to determine which sites you visit.
-For every search, you help plant a tree somewhere in the world.
+Ecosia does not sell your search results to third parties or use trackers to determine which sites you visit.
+And for every search you do on Ecosia, you help plant a tree somewhere in the world.
 The popular, secure search engine has made a global impact by helping underserved communities through user donations.